SenJia/EML-NET-Saliency/README.md

 TODO: the nasnet training code will be merged into this training file and the dataloder will be discarded.

 ## Make a prediction
-You can make a prediction on any images you want by running "eval.py".
-This file takes two compulsory arguements: 1. "model_path"(where you saved the pre-trained saliency mdoel).
-2. "img_path"(the path of the input image).
+Update: You can download our pre-trained models based on the resnet backbone, a) pre-trained on imagenet; b) pre-trained on place365; c) the pre-trained decoder to combine a) and b).

+Then you can run our code to load the pre-trained models and make a prediction on your images.
+The evaluation file "eval_combined.py" requires four arguments: 1. the model path for the imagenet model.
+2. the model path for the place model.
+3. the model path for the decoder.
+4. the path of your input image.
+It will save the prediction under current folder, you might want to change the path.

 ```
-python eval.py pretrained_sal/imagenet_sal.pth.tar examples/115.jpg
+python eval_combined.py backbone/res_imagenet.pth backbone/res_places.pth backbone/res_decoder.pth examples/115.jpg
 ```
 Download the pre-trained model first and save it somewhere, e.g., pretrained_sal.